The woodlot is closed for the season.

 To participate in the firewood program, users must:

-- Sign a contract at our administrative office at 2520 55th Street (please check for office closures first), or call 303-441-3440 to request a contract via mail or email;
+- Review and sign a 2019 contract either online or at our administrative office at 2520 55th Street (please check for office closures first);

-- Pay a $15 administrative fee (mail in check or pay by cash, check, visa, or mastercard in the office)
+- Pay the $15 administrative fee by credit card online (a $1.00 surcharge will be added to online purchases) or cash, check, visa, or mastercard in the office.

 Once the above requirements are met, contract holders will receive the gate access code to the woodlot.
 The contract allows users to access and collect firewood during the following hours: